SES Marine Rescue Volunteers

 Volunteer Marine Rescue organisations in South Australia provide a high quality volunteer emergency service along the vast coastline of the State and many miles of inland waterways and lakes.
-The primary role of the SES Marine Units is to provide a volunteer marine search and rescue service to vessels in distress or vessels that require emergency assistance.

 SES Marine Rescue Units are situated at the following locations:

 Blanchetown, Barmera, Berri, Loxton, Renmark, Murray Bridge and Meningie

 Port Pirie, Port Lincoln, Tumby Bay, Ceduna and Kingston (SE).